Ed Hearn (baseball): Cone trade

-Hearn was on the opening day roster, and was slated to be the Royals' starting catcher in 1987, until a serious shoulder injury ended his season only nine games into it.
-After rehabbing his injury, Hearn spent the start of the 1988 season playing in the Florida State League before returning to the Royals.
-However, he only saw action in 7 more games, and for his career, Hearn only appeared in thirteen games over two seasons for the Royals, batting .257 with no home runs and four runs batted in.
+Hearn was on the Royals' opening day roster, and was slated to be the starting catcher in 1987 until a serious shoulder injury ended his season only nine games into it.
+After rehabbing his injury, Hearn spent the 1988 season playing in the Florida State League.
+He returned to the majors when rosters expanded in September, going 4-for-18 in seven games.
+On September 29, he had a walk off extra innings pinch hit off the Chicago White Sox's Donn Pall.